DasithEdirisinghe/weaviate_doc/README.md

   }
 ]
 ```
 - Hope this make sense with the design.
-In the design inside additional property we can see 5 extra arguments as below.
+In the design, inside additional property we can see 5 extra arguments as below.
 ```javascript
 {
           entity